 An easy, creamy, and delicious soup for fall.
 Feel free to add more veggie stock if you prefer a thinner soup.
 As always, season to your taste and make substitutions whenever you like.
 At the bottom of the post, I’ve included some variations/options to try out if they call to you.
-This recipe is part of the Yay for Earth meal plan/challenge II in collaboration with @stevieyaaay.
-Access the recipe list/info on the meal plan HERE.

 for the chickpeas: